averjee/wireless-logic/README.md

 ## Installation

-Clone the repository locally and then run the 'npm install' command.
+Clone the repository locally and then run the `npm install` command.

 To run the application run: `npm start`